 Top of the page

-A vaginal yeast infection is caused by too many yeast cells in the vagina.
-This is common in women of all ages.
+A vaginal yeast infection is the growth of too many yeast cells in the vagina.
+This is a common problem.
 Itching, vaginal discharge and irritation, and other symptoms can bother you.
 But yeast infections don't often cause other health problems.

 Some medicines can increase your risk of getting a yeast infection.
-These include antibiotics, birth control pills, hormones, and steroids.
+These include antibiotics, hormones, and steroids.
 You may also be more likely to get a yeast infection if you are pregnant, have diabetes, douche, or wear tight clothes.

-With treatment, most yeast infections get better in 2 to 3 days.
+With treatment, most yeast infections get better in a few days.

 Go to https://www.healthwise.net/patientEd